paranoiq/dogma-debug/readme.md

 it is pretty simple to write other handlers like this to track any native php functions that are not covered yet

-you can activate interception for groups of functions by calling `*Handler::intercept...()` methods
+you can activate interception for groups of functions by calling `*Interceptor::intercept...()` methods

+you might want to clear opcode caches when changing interception configuration, because PHP code is rewritten on-the-fly and PHP does not know which files should be reloaded (with new changes). you can run e.g. `service apache2 restart` to do this when using apache